Updated: Aug 6

 8-Bit Home Computer Exclusives

 In addition, there were a wide variety of games that were released exclusively for the 8-bit home micros.
-Ultimate Play the Game was a notable 8-bit video game company that created a number of highly rated games for the ZX Spectrum, C64 and Amstrad CPC.
+Ultimate Play the Game was a notable 8-bit video game company that created many highly-rated games for the ZX Spectrum, C64 and Amstrad CPC.

 Night Shade C64